PipeShared/ClipboardShared/README.md

-# ClipboardShared
+# PipeShared
-ClipboardShared for Server.
+PipeShared for Server.